 Meld Magazine saw the story receive over 40 shares.
 And the article itself had over 900 likes.
 I didn’t think it could get any better than this.

-And then ABC came in.
+And then ABC (Australia Broadcasting Corporation) came in.

-4000 likes on the Australia Plus channel!
+It received 4000 likes on the Australia Plus channel!
 I would never have imagined it.
 Still can’t believe it actually.
 Incredible.

 Translating a piece doesn’t just mean them copying the text into Google Translate and letting a machine do the work for them.
 It means getting an interpreter who is able to interpret the text and the hidden meanings behind each word and translating it in a way that a person from a different culture is able to understand.